turingschool/lesson_plans/ruby_03-professional_rails_applications/understanding_multitenancy.markdown

 * What distinguishes a software "platform"?
 * What differentiates a store that sells its own goods from a store that lets other people sell goods?
+* What other ways might a software company support multiple tenants -- multi-instance (self-hosted) vs single-instance (SaaS)
-* Marketplace / Platform / Whitelabel
+* Marketplace / Platform / Whitelabel -- very common software product patterns
+* Economics of a multitenant product -- what is the additional value that the platform owner is providing?

 Let's consider the Storedom schema -- what changes would we need to make in order to make this application support multiple stores?